lance-kluge/NFLGameML/README.md

   <img width="644" height="455" alt="image" src="https://github.com/user-attachments/assets/7834dc64-7314-4367-96df-ad07f80d2e75" />
 </p>

-The graphs are above and are slightly interesting to see that our **Week 2 predictions are so good given we only have 1 week of data** on the teams that season.
-One potential cause that I see for this is that you almost always have a healthy team to start the season and around **40% of injuries happen in the first 4 weeks.**

-So teams can be healthy for most of Week 1 and 2, but end up being injured later down the line which is not reflected in the teams’ rolling stats.
+The graphs are above and are slightly interesting to see that our **Week 2 predictions are so good given I only have 1 week of data** on the teams that season.
+One potential cause that I see for this is that you almost always have a healthy team to start the season and around **40% of injuries happen in the first 4 weeks.**  So teams can be healthy for most of Week 1 and 2, but end up being injured later down the line which is not reflected in the teams’ rolling stats.

+Another interesting dip in **accuracy** and **roc auc** was during **week 10**.
+I don't really have a great explination for this given its the middle of the season and **week 8, 9, 11, 12** are all some of the most accurate weeks for the model.

+The last anomaly that I saw was in **week 18** which makes sense given that the NFL didn't utilize an **18 week season** until **2021**.
+It also would not help that during the last week of the season you are more likely to see **starters rest** which the model does not know about.

 Please also note that this analysis was done on data that the model trained on already so the accuracy numbers are not the ones that I would expect on an unseen NFL game.

 ---